2,458 texts in Legends of the Jews (Ginzberg)

 Take the tribe of Ephraim, for example.
 Did you know they were granted a unique honor?
 The Torah tells us, and the sages elaborate, that God allowed the prince of Ephraim to make h...

-According to Ginzberg's Legends of the Jews, the sanctuary's placement – first in Shiloh, within Joseph's territory, and later in Jerusalem, within Benjamin's – meant that Benjamin...
+the sanctuary's placement – first in Shiloh, within Joseph's territory, and later in Jerusalem, within Benjamin's – meant that Benjamin's tribe and its sacrifices followed the patt...

 In the Book of Genesis, Jacob, nearing the end of his life, bestows blessings upon his sons, the founders of the twelve tribes of Israel.
 When he blesses Dan, he likens him to Juda...